Tidepool—A Comprehensive Platform for Diabetes Management

 BT1: Would you say that giving people better access to their data gives them more freedom from the burden of the disease?

 HL: Our goal is to provide tools that make life just a little bit easier.
 Dealing with Type 1 is a really burdensome challenge.
 It can be over 300 decisions a day.
-Whether you are someone with Type 1, the parent of someone with Type 1, or a doctor for someone with Type 1, or a Type 1 researcher, we want to provide tools that make it easier to access data, easier to analyze that data and to get more out of your devices.
-But this is all just an interim step until there’s a cure, which will the ultimate freedom from the disease.
+Whether you are someone with type 1, the parent of someone with type 1, or a doctor for someone with type 1, or a type 1 researcher, we want to provide tools that make it easier to access data, easier to analyze that data and to get more out of your devices.
+But this is all just an interim step until there’s a cure, which will be the ultimate freedom from the disease.